 Bowling Green is New York City’s oldest park.
 According to tradition, this spot served as the council ground for Native American tribes and was the site of the legendary sale of Manhattan to Peter Minuit in 1626.
-The Dutch called the area "the Plain" and used it for several purposes.
-It was the beginning of Heere Staat (High Street, now Broadway)—a trade route which extended north through Manhattan and the Bronx.
-It was also the site of a parade ground, meeting place, and cattle market.
-In 1686 the site became public property, when the City Charter put all "waste, vacant, unpatented and unappropriated lands" under municipal domain.
+The Dutch called the area “the Plain” and used it for several purposes including a parade ground, meeting place, and cattle market.
+It marked the beginning of Heere Staat (High Street, now Broadway)—a trade route which extended north through Manhattan and the Bronx.
+In 1686, the site was designated as public property, when the City Charter put all “waste, vacant, unpatented and unappropriated lands” under municipal domain.

 Directions to Bowling Green

 - Parks Celebrates the 276th Anniversary of Bowling Green Park

 - Joseph Davidson, Former Parks Commissioner, Passes Away

 - PRE-OWNED LAND